Alfresco/acs-deployment/helm/alfresco-content-services/README.md

 | transformrouter.service.name | string | `"transform-router"` |  |
 | transformrouter.service.type | string | `"ClusterIP"` |  |

-ACS will be created in a k8s cluster with a minimum of 16GB memory to split among below nodes:
+Alfresco Content Service will be deployed in a Kubernetes cluster.
+This cluster needs a at least 32GB memory to split among below pods:
-2 x repository, 1 x share, 1 x transformers (pdfrenderer, imagemagick, libreoffice, tika, misc) and 1 x postgresql

-Limit container memory and assign X percentage to JVM.
-There are couple of ways to allocate JVM Memory for ACS Containers For example: 'JAVA_OPTS: "$JAVA_OPTS -XX:+PrintFlagsFinal -XX:+UnlockExperimentalVMOptions -XX:+UseCGroupMemoryLimitForHeap"' But, as per Oracle docs (https://docs.oracle.com/javase/9/gctuning/parallel-collector1.htm#JSGCT-GUID-CAB83393-3438-44ED-98F0-D15641B43C7D)
-If container memory is not explicitly set, then the above flags will default max heap to 1/4th of container's memory which may not be ideal.
-Hence, setting up explicit Container memory and then assigning a percentage of it to the JVM for performance tuning.
+* 2 x repository
+* 1 x share
+* 1 x search
+* 2 x pdfrenderer
+* 2 x imagemagick
+* 2 libreoffice
+* 2 tika
+* 2 misc
+* 1 x postgresql
+* 1 activemq

+> Note: this is the default settings but requirements can be lowered by dropping the `replicaCount` value to 1 for each service.

+Default CPU and memory requirements for each pods are set as low as e think is reasonable.
+If you need to teak the resource allocation you can use the `resources.limits.cpu` & `resources.limits.memory` for each component of the platform.
+Remember that most of them are running in JAVA VM so you might want to also raise the JVM memory settings (-Xmx) which is possible using pods' environment variables.